dfelinto/blender-manual/data_system/data_system.rst

    | Hotkey:   :kbd:`F` - Fake User

-:kbd:`rmb` selecting certain kinds of datablocks (:guilabel:`Material` s, :guilabel:`Image` s, :guilabel:`Texture` s…) and pressing :kbd:`F` will assign a "fake user" to those datablocks.
+:kbd:`rmb` selecting certain kinds of datablocks (:guilabel:`Material` s, :guilabel:`Image` s, :guilabel:`Texture` s...) and pressing :kbd:`F` will assign a "fake user" to those datablocks.
 With a fake user in place, Blender will keep those datablocks in the file, even if they have no "real user".
 Datablocks without a user, real or fake, are not saved in the .blend file.
 Pressing :kbd:`F` again toggles the fake user assignment.
-Performing this action is the same as clicking the :guilabel:`F` button next to material/image/… names.
+Performing this action is the same as clicking the :guilabel:`F` button next to material/image/... names.

 Outliner and OOPS Schematic